Protecting yourself after the latest data breach

-News of the latest mass breach of consumer personal data – more than 1,000,000 Capital One customers effected – probably leaves you feeling a mixture of anger and apathy.
-Whether it’s due to reckless disregard, negligence, or something else, the continuous stream of corporate data breaches makes it hard to trust these brands or believe they have our best interests at heart.
+News of the latest mass breach of consumer personal data – like the 2019 Capital One Data breach– probably leaves you feeling a mixture of anger and apathy.
+Whether it’s due to reckless disregard, negligence, or something else, the continuous stream of corporate data breaches makes it hard to trust brands or believe they have our best interests at heart.

-Did those companies really do all they could to protect and prevent this?
-Are they doing anything meaningful to keep you and your data safe?
+Did those companies really do all they could to keep you and your data safe?

 Offering identity theft monitoring is a joke.
 It’s well-known that hackers use our personal data for much more nefarious and damaging things than just taking out a fraudulent line of credit.
 For example, if a cybercriminal knows who you bank with, your age, name and residence, they can pinpoint you on social media.
 After learning more about you and your life, they can send you a convincing spear-phishing email with a malicious link or attachment.
 That link or attachment may contain malware or lead to a malicious site designed to infect your device or steal your passwords for online accounts.